MEET AMY BARRETT, RESEARCH COORDINATOR

 Born in Mckeesport, Pennsylvania in 1974, Amy Barrett spent her first 3 years of life living above a funeral home while her father completed his training as a funeral director and her mother finished Nursing School.
-After this, Amy Barrett and her family moved to Meadville, Pennsylvania, where her parents purchased their first funeral home and Amy Barrett spent the rest of her childhood and adolescence, graduating from Meadville Area Senior High in 1992.
+After this, she and her family moved to Meadville, Pennsylvania, where her parents purchased their first funeral home and she spent the rest of her childhood and adolescence, graduating from Meadville Area Senior High in 1992.

 After high school, Amy Barrett moved to Marietta, Ohio to begin her college career at Marietta College, where she was part of the Alpha Xi Delta sorority as well as the McDonough School of Leadership.
 In her spare time, she also figure skated competitively.
 She spent her senior year in an externship at Fordham University’s Lincoln Center Campus in Manhattan, New York.
 During this year, while finishing up her college career, Amy also interned in Sony Theaters’ Advertising Department.
 Amy Barrett graduated from Marietta College in 1996, with a Bachelor of Arts in marketing.